Search

 • -namespace PATH (/var/run/secrets/kubernetes.io/serviceaccount/namespace)

-When operating inside a pod, varnish-discovery can find how to communicate to the kubernetes api using the conditional default, but they can all be overridden to work outside of a pod or to connect to a non-standard URL.
+When operating inside a pod, varnish-discovery can communicate with the Kubernetes API using the conditional default.
+However, they can all be overridden to work outside of a pod or to connect to a non-standard URL.

 • -group ENDPOINT